shazow/clog/README.md

       --export-json         Export data into a list of JSON objects to STDOUT.
       --import-json         Import data from a list of JSON objects from STDIN.
       --filter=TAG          Filter clog entries by tag.
+      --session=SESSION     Explicitly provide a session for this entry.
+If empty is provided, then a new session is created even if there is an incomplete active session.
       -v, --verbose         Enable verbose output.
 Use twice to enable debug output.